Ankle Sprains

 Should I see a podiatrist for a sprained ankle?

 Absolutely.
 Podiatrists are experts in the foot and ankle, having studied this area of the body extensively for at least four years.
-Your podiatrists will be able to diagnose your ankle sprain and its severity, assess whether any other structures have also been damaged in the process, and create a tailored treatment plan to get you back to full strength and function.
+Your podiatrist will be able to diagnose your ankle sprain and its severity, assess whether any other structures have been damaged in the process, and create a tailored treatment plan to get you back to full strength and function.

 Treatment: How To Treat A Sprained Ankle